-That was our second question.
-Our first was, “What is this?”
+A Youtube video for a song, “Kenya,” is making the rounds.
+What’s Kenya got to do with all of this, was our second question.
+Our first question was, “What is this?”
 The answer to the latter is Music for RAIN (Replenish Africa Initiative), a Coca Cola-backed project described as the “music community’s response to the problem of access to water in Africa.”
-By the music community, they mean Solange Knowles, Chris Taylor and Twin Shadow.
+By the music community, they mean Solange Knowles, Chris Taylor of Grizzly Bear and Twin Shadow.
 As you can probably guess, our third question was “Who?”
 No matter, for this is Africa.

 Which bring us back to our first question.